TutorialDoctor/TD-Godot-Games/Model Viewer/readme.md

 Notes:
-It will work with animated 3d models, since all you are doing is changing the diffuse parameter of a particular mesh object.
+It will work with animated 3d models since all you are doing is changing the diffuse parameter of a particular mesh object.

 ToDo:
 - Hair and clothes objects with morph targets